bgcasey/climate_downscaling/README.md

 code editor at
 [code.earthengine.google.com](http://code.earthengine.google.com/).

-Download the Google Earth Engine script by using
-`git clone https://earthengine.googlesource.com/users/bgcasey/climate_downscaling`
-into your working directory.
+Download the Google Earth Engine script by entering `git clone https://earthengine.googlesource.com/users/bgcasey/climate_downscaling` into your working directory.
 Earth engine sripts are also contained as .js files in `1_code/GEE/`.
 Just copy them them into the Google Earth